codeharborhub/codeharborhub.github.io/README.md

 We’re hosting **CodeHarborHub x Hacktoberfest 2025**, empowering developers to contribute, collaborate, and showcase their skills.

 **Event Highlights:**
-- Open to all — no team required!
+- Open to all, no team required!
 - Beginner-friendly issues and mentoring support.
 - Swag rewards & contributor recognition.
 - Community Discord support and leaderboard.